 - Sidewalks separated from the street and different types of bicycle facilities on all collector and arterial streets, depending on traffic speed and volume. - Safe and convenient pedestrian and bicycle access from the development site to existing, planned, and proposed trails or greenways located on or adjacent to the development site. - Connections providing direct pedestrian and bicycle access from the development to adjacent neighborhoods, including but not limited to parks, schools, commercial districts, and transit stops.
-These connections are not necessarily associated with a street. - On-site or off-site pedestrian overpasses, underpasses, or pedestrian-oriented traffic signalization if appropriate. - On-site amenities in pedestrian districts such as landscape/hardscape, benches, and pedestrian lighting. - In commercial developments, major entry driveways should be separated from areas where pedestrians must cross. - A complete network of sidewalks and multiuse pathways ensure the feasibility of safe and comfortable pedestrian travel. - A complete network of on-and off-street bicycle facilities such as bicycle lanes, multiuse pathways and sharrows facilitate safe and comfortable travel by bicycle. - Ensure safe, convenient pedestrian and bicycle access to transit stops.
+These connections are not necessarily associated with a street. - On-site or off-site pedestrian overpasses, underpasses, or pedestrian-oriented traffic signalization if appropriate. - On-site amenities in pedestrian districts such as landscape/hardscape, benches, and pedestrian lighting.
+Include street trees to provide a canopy from summer sun and heat. - In commercial developments, use canopies in front of stores to offer weather protection. - In commercial developments, major entry driveways should be separated from areas where pedestrians must cross. - Limit building setbacks and locate parking beside or behind buildings whenever possible, rather than all in the front, to reduce the separation and distance between the building entrance and street/sidewalk. - A complete network of sidewalks and multiuse pathways ensure the feasibility of safe and comfortable pedestrian travel. - A complete network of on-and off-street bicycle facilities such as bicycle lanes, multiuse pathways and sharrows facilitate safe and comfortable travel by bicycle. - Ensure safe, convenient pedestrian and bicycle access to transit stops.